joembedded/JesFs/Documentation/Use_JesFs_en.md

 ![LTX Type1500 - An example logger with LTE-M/-NB and SDI-12 sensor bus](intent1500.jpg)

-*LTX Type1500 - An example logger with BLE, LTE-M/-NB and SDI-12 sensor bus*
+*LTX Type1500 - An example logger with BLE, LTE-M/-NB and SDI-12 sensor bus.
+Also available with: LoRaWan, LTE cat-1, LTE450 (Critical Infrastructure), NTN (Non-terrestrial networks) (Note: This is an OEM product)*

 > [!TIP]
 > ### 🔄 Rotating History Storage
-The loggers typically work with a rotating history storage consisting of 2 files, similar to the Black-Box demo in the JesFs documentation.
+> The loggers typically work with a rotating history storage consisting of 2 files, similar to the Black-Box demo in the JesFs documentation.
 When one file reaches its size limit, it becomes the backup file and a new one is created.
 This ensures a **latest history is always available** with a defined maximum time depth.
+>
+> **Ideal for:**
+> - 📂 Data that are only used or required temporarily, like logged data or post-mortem data

-> [!NOTE]
+> [!TIP]
 > ### 🌐 Mirrored File System (Cloud Twin)
 > A special feature: Files can be "mirrored" to a server when needed (e.g., via mobile internet).
 This means the file system exists in two places simultaneously, and is synchronized with each internet communication:
+>
+> **Ideal for:**
 > - 📤 Data and parameter settings from "on-site" **to the server**
 > - 📥 Remote commands and firmware updates **from the server**

-> [!NOTE]
+> [!TIP]
 > ### 🔄 Firmware Updates Over-The-Air (OTA)
 > JesFs supports secure firmware updates via various channels (BLE, Mobile Internet, LoRa, etc.).
 With the **JesFsBoot Secure Bootloader**, updates can be encrypted (AES-128), transmitted, and validated.
+>

 > [!IMPORTANT]
 > ### 🤝 Collaboration Offer